 David Jacobson brings to Fit Kids decades of experience in journalism and marketing communications, including nearly 12 years leading those efforts for Positive Coaching Alliance.
 He coached youth and high school sports in San Bruno, Foster City and San Mateo, including teams for which his two grown children competed in baseball, softball, and basketball.
 Much of David’s regard for Fit Kids’ mission and his approach to the organization’s work stems from pick-up basketball games during his youth in Chicago and Milwaukee, his college years at the University of Minnesota, and the present day.

-Sergio Maldonado has been a Personal Trainer for over 10 years.
-His primary place of training is at AXIS in Menlo Park and he does work out of other locations in the Bay Area.
-He has always had a passion for training youth and finds physical development vital for kids lives.
-That’s why he believes wholeheartedly the mission of Fit Kids and hopes to continue to provide the best possible training and information to the Fit Kids Foundation.
+Sergio Maldonado, who appears as the trainer in more than 100 Fit Kids videos, has been a Personal Trainer for more than 10 years.
+His primary place of training is at AXIS in Menlo Park, and he does work out of other locations in the Bay Area.
+He has always had a passion for training youth and finds physical development vital for kids' lives.
+That’s why he believes wholeheartedly in the mission of Fit Kids and hopes to continue to provide the best possible training and information to the Fit Kids Foundation.
 To find out more about Sergio visit: https://www.siliconvalleytrainer.com/.

 Hope Scheid was born and raised in Menlo Park, California.
 She grew up playing soccer, softball, volleyball, basketball and pole vaulted.
 Hope graduated from San Francisco State University majoring in Child Development and completed her teaching credential and a Masters in Curriculum and Instruction at Notre Dame de Namur.
 She currently teaches Physical Education at Oak Knoll School in Menlo Park, the same school she attended as a child.
 On weekends and during the summer you can find Hope enjoying the great outdoors – whether it be mountain biking, running, hiking, snowboarding, or snowshoeing — and playing soccer or softball in recreation leagues around the Bay Area.